rudikershaw/git-build-hook/README.md

 # Git Build Hook Maven Plugin
-A Maven plugin used to install git hooks and in the local project and repository, with options to fail the build if no git repository was detected or to initialise a repo if one does not already exist.
+A Maven plugin used to install git hooks in the local project and repository, with options to fail the build if no git repository was detected or to initialise a repo if one does not already exist.
 Without any configuration the default behavior is the fail the build if the project is not managed by a git repository.

 ## Example Usage